ediTLJ/novelty/README.md

 # Novelty
-A simple news reader for Android with a nice & clean UI.<br />
+A simple feed reader for Android with a nice & clean UI.<br />
 It supports both RSS and Atom feeds.

 Short source code description: Kotlin, MVVM (no DI!), Jetpack.